MLeidel/TkAuto/README.md

 ![app final](images/tkauto_app.png "final app")

-tkauto inputs an xlsx (excel) file and outputs a starter script for a Python GUI desktop application.
+tkauto inputs an xlsx (excel) file and outputs starter code for a Python GUI desktop application.

 The Python script will use
 tkinter, ttk, and _ttkthemed_ or _ttkbootstrap_ for the GUI API.

-Comes with Excel VBA and LibreOffice Basic macros which you can paste into your workbooks to assist in setting up the spreadsheet rows, if you desire.

-### Video of creation process: https://youtu.be/muCgW5_dDH8

 ---